 A small number of people with a family history of goiter or certain precancerous polyps in the colon are at risk for developing papillary thyroid cancer.

 Most people who have known risk factors do not get thyroid cancer.
 On the other hand, many who do get the disease have none of these risk factors.
 People who think they may be at risk for thyroid cancer should discuss this concern with their doctor.
 The doctor may suggest ways to reduce the risk and can plan an appropriate schedule for checkups.

 What are the symptoms of thyroid cancer?

 Early thyroid cancer often does not cause symptoms.
-But as the cancer grows,
+But as the cancer grows, symptoms may include:

 How is thyroid cancer diagnosed?

 If a person has symptoms that suggest thyroid cancer, the doctor may perform a physical exam and ask about the patient's personal and family medical history.
 The doctor also may order laboratory tests and imaging tests to produce pictures of the thyroid and other areas.